dgdimick/ARC-210-DCS-Display/Supporting STL's/README.md

 Supporting 3D files for ARC-210 project

-All knobs will fit if used with the parts listed on the main page; some may be a snug fit.
+All knobs will fit if used with the parts listed on the main page; I found that I had to print the Mode and Freq Knobs at 106% on my FML printer in order for them to correctly fit.

 The 3.5 SPI display mount does not have any mount points, it's just a bracket that will hold the display in the PCB and the front face.
 Right now it will need to be Hot Glued